Close

 Essential Requirements

-• Return ticket: Proof of onward/return travel required
+• Return ticket: Proof of onward or return travel is required for all visitors.

-• Sufficient funds: Approximately $100 per month of stay
+• Sufficient funds: Approximately 100 USD per month of stay.

 Transit Passengers

-Airport transit without leaving the international zone typically doesn't require a visa for most nationalities, but always verify with your airline.
+Airport transit without leaving the international zone typically does not require a visa for most nationalities, but always verify with your airline.
+Costa Rica requires citizens of certain countries including Afghanistan, Bangladesh, Cuba, India, Iran, Iraq, Nigeria, Pakistan, Syria, Venezuela, and others to apply for transit visas before transiting through the country.

 Important: Visa policies change frequently.
 Always verify current requirements through the official Costa Rican embassy website or consulate in your country before traveling, especially for business, study, or extended stays.